-Results from each submission are gzipped and placed in a tar file on dtn2.pnl.gov, an externally-facing gateway for transferring large amounts of data efficiently.
+Results from each submission are gzipped and placed in tar files on dtn2.pnl.gov, an externally-facing gateway for transferring large amounts of data efficiently.
 It is connected to the Internet via multiple 10 gigabit per second links to the Pacific Northwest Gigapop and the Seattle Internet Exchange.
 It is not uncommon to see transfer rates over 1 gbps to various sites around the world.

 The Evaluation Platform software uses the CentOS Linux release 7.4.1708 (Core) operating system (kernel-3.10.0-514.21.1.el7.x86_64).
 A list of software in /usr/bin is available for download.
 Additional software that may be available includes MATPOWER using MATLAB.
 In addition to MATLAB, the following programs and toolboxes from MathWorks may be available: Simulink; Control System Toolbox; Global Optimization Toolbox; Optimization Toolbox; Parallel Computing Toolbox; Signal Processing Toolbox; Simscape; and Simscape Power Systems.
 The GAMS modeling language, with a full set of solvers, is available.
-Other solver libraries that may be available include IBM® ILOG CPLEX, GUROBI, and FICO® Xpress.
+Other solver libraries that may be available include IBM® ILOG CPLEX, GUROBI and MOSEK.
 Check Available Solvers for a complete list and the version currently in use and Languages for a complete list of ways to invoke your code.

 Requests for additional software will be considered.
 Please include requests on your registration form or send them to the GO Operations Team with subject line "Request for Additional Software".

 Using the directive "srun_options = -p gpu -N 1" in submission.conf, it is possible to access 8 NVidia Tesla K-80 GPU nodes with the same basic hardware configuration as the evaluaiton nodes.
 Use of GPUs is for demonstration purposes only for now.